Properties of functions (§3.3)

 the extremum is f(b).

-so mostly you'll just look for them on the graph in this course.
+so mostly you'll just look for them on the graph again.

 (The traditional plurals of all of these ‘‑um’ words